Louis Tomlinson’s One Direction Hiatus Hardships

 Louis Tomlinson was the first member of One Direction to become a father.
 Johannah Deakin had nearly a year to spend with her new grandson Freddie Tomlinson before she passed, and it was a real blessing that One Direction was on hiatus so that Louis could spend time with his mom, as well as his new son.

 Freddie Tomlinson’s birth on January 21, 2016, should have been a wonderful time for Louis, and in most ways it was.
-The Hiatus came at the perfect time for Tomlinson to be able to spend time with his new son and be supportive of the baby’s mother Briana Jungwirth.
+The hiatus came at the perfect time for Tomlinson to be able to spend time with his new son and be supportive of the baby’s mother Briana Jungwirth.

 Sadly, Louis Tomlinson’s love life got really complicated after the One Direction singer broke up with Eleanor Calder in 2015.
 Then came Briana Jungwirth’s subsequent pregnancy.
 Tomlinson originally met Eleanor Calder through Harry Styles and dated the lovely young model from September of 2011 through March of 2015 according to Hollywood Life.